renfald/tail-tagger/README.md

     - `image_name.txt`
     - `image_name.png.txt` (aka, image name with image extension)
 4. If found, it parses for comma separated tags and loads them into a staging file.
 The application will use the staging file going forward.
-5. If no txt. file found or cannot be parsed, a taging file is created with zero tags selected
+5. If no txt. file found or cannot be parsed, a tagging file is created with zero tags selected

 For now there is no way to 'reset' the tags back to the original state of a .txt file.
 If you need that, simply modify the staging file in a text editor.